Creating Engaging Content is Not Hard!

 How to Start the Conversation

-If you are stuck on how to start-up a conversation, I will even give you a few ideas.
+If you are stuck on how to start up a conversation, I will even give you a few ideas.
 The world is in crisis.
+The global supply chain is broken.
 The Coronavirus pandemic has affected businesses and individuals around the world.
-By creating a digital strategy for the Coronavirus pandemic, you can become a trusted resource for your friends and neighbors.
+You can become a trusted resource for your target audience by sharing helpful tips and resources.

 Take a look at your brand, product, or service.
-Now take a look around you and see what kind of need you can fill or benefit you can provide.
-If you have a way to stay safe and healthy, work more effectively from home, or keep children entertained, don’t you think folks would love to know, read, and share that?
-And just imagine the sharable content you can create for your e-commerce site!
+Now take a look around you and see what kind of need you can fill or what benefit you can provide.
+If you have a way to conserve energy, protect the environment, stay safe and healthy, work more effectively from home, or travel locally this summer, don’t you think folks would love to know, read, and share that?

 Joining the Conversation